Protect Your Privacy:

 Your emotional health also needs to be a concern for you.
 Experiencing sexual assault is very traumatizing, so consider seeking counselling from a sexual assault crisis line or agency near you to help you for your long-term healing and emotional well-being.
 Select All under the Sexual Assault Services search (on the right side of this website) for a list of sexual assault services near you.

-To view information on the rights of victims, medical testing, the legal system, and more from PLEA, visit this link
+Visit PLEA to view information on the rights of victims, medical testing, the legal system, and more.

 When to call 911